INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. warning::

   - Each locus-specific amino acid alignment exclusively enrolls samples color-coded as GREEN or YELLOW for the respective locus in the coverage interactive report (see meaning above).
+For YELLOW cases (i.e. incomplete locus), undefined amino acids (“X”) are automatically introduced in low coverage regions at a user-selected coverage thresholds.

 E. Explore the **Intra-host minor variants annotation (and uncovering of putative mixed infections)** panel ...........................................................................................................